Juan de Cartagena: Mutiny

 Cartagena remained a captive until the fleet reached Patagonia.
 On 1 April 1520 he secretly left the Victoria and reboarded the San Antonio, where he rallied supporters among the Spanish crew and officers in opposition to the Portuguese Magellan.
 In company with Concepcións captain Gaspar de Quesada, pilot Juan Sebastián Elcano and thirty Spanish crew members, Cartagena seized control of San Antonio and declared the vessel independent of Magellan's command.
 The officers of both Concepción and Victoria joined in the mutiny, and on 2 April 1520 a letter was sent to Magellan's flagship, the Trinidad, demanding that the captain-general acknowledge that the fleet was no longer under his command.

 Magellan brought the Trinidad alongside Victoria and lowered a boat to carry back his reply.
 When the boat crew reached Victorias deck, they made a pretense of handing over a letter; when Victorias captain sought to take it, the boat crew stabbed him to death.
 Simultaneously, fifteen men from Magellan's ship climbed aboard and attacked the mutineers.
 Victorias crew joined their cause and the ship was seized.

 Cartagena had relocated to Concepción prior to the battle, and so remained temporarily free.
-However, only that vessel and San Antonio remained in the mutineer's hands.
+However, only that vessel and San Antonio remained in the mutineers' hands.
 Magellan ranged his three ships across the mouth of the bay in which the fleet had anchored, and cleared the decks for engagement with Cartagena's two vessels.
 In strong winds overnight on 2 April, San Antonio dragged its anchor and drifted helplessly toward Trinidad.
 Magellan ordered a broadside fired, at which the crew of San Antonio surrendered and allowed the vessel to be retaken.
 Realising the mutiny had failed, on 3 April Cartagena followed suit and surrendered Concepción without resistance.